Elikat20/Elikat20/README.md

 ## Hi there, the name is ✨El✨

-Surrealistic type of coderrr.
+Surrealistic type of coderrr

-I like poetry and philosophy.
-Coding states at third place :>
+I like poetry and philosophy and coding (in that order :>)

 <!--Here are some ideas to get you started: